Metrics Framework Design

 Gauge Metric

 A gauge metric is a continuously updated value representing the current state of an interesting value in the component.
 For example, the amount of memory used in an internal buffer, or the number of requests waiting on a queue.
 A gauge metric may increase or decrease in value as needed.
 Reading the value of a gauge is a stateless operation in that there are no dependencies on the previous reading.
-The value returned shall always be the current state.
+The value returned is always the current state.

 Custom Metric